Drug information

 What side effects might lenacapavir (HIV prevention) cause?

-Side effects known to be associated with lenacapavir for HIV treatment are described in the FDA-approved Full Prescribing Information for Sunlenca.6
+Additional information on side effects known to be associated with lenacapavir treatment can be found in the FDA-approved Full Prescribing Information for Sunlenca.6

 Where can I get more information about clinical trials studying lenacapavir (HIV prevention)?Where can I get more information about clinical trials studying lenacapavir (HIV prevention)?